 One tip you'd give to others who are wanting to start their own business?

 Quitting is never an option.
 Remember why you started it in the first place and always follow your dreams, times will get tough and there will be moments when you may doubt yourself, but when those moments arise, take a step back and breathe.
 Everything will be fine.

 Where do you envision Cecile Swim in the future?

 My dream is for Cecile Swim to continue growing and flourishing, while never losing sight of its values and to continue working towards its mission everyday: “Our mission is to use our label as a platform to raise awareness for sustainable and ethical fashion and bring about change for the environment, while encouraging girls to feel confident in the skin they are in”.

 One documentary everyone should watch?
 Why?

-Aside from ensuring ethical and fair rights are met throughout our production line, portions of our profits are donated towards projects such as building of schools and classrooms.
-I strongly believe that education is the root to solving our problems thus, I feel that it’s incredibly important to contribute what we can to coming generations to educate them and empower them.
+Aside from ensuring ethical and fair rights are met throughout our production line, portions of our profits are donated towards projects such as the building of schools and classrooms.
+I strongly believe that education is the root to solving our problems, thus I feel that it’s incredibly important to contribute what we can to coming generations to educate them and empower them.

 Are there any other Movers & Shakers our there in your world that you think people should know about?

 My uncle, Ben Cheong – the founder and executive director of Magical Light foundation.
 Magical Light Foundation is a humanitarian foundation that focuses on lifting the disadvantaged out of poverty in places around Asia.
 Some of their projects include building schools, classrooms and medical centres in rural parts of Asia and assisting with community development.
 At any second of a day, a new school is being constructed.